 The Problem Your Business Addresses

-Every business exists to address a problem – fill a void that is in the market.
-Some businesses offer entirely new products (giving people something they want or need which they did not have before), others improve on existing products through new features or lower prices, and some innovate in entirely other ways.
-When you think about how your business will make money, think of what it has to offer and why people would be willing to pay for it.
+Every business exists to address a problem.
+Your product or service was designed to fill a void in the market, to give consumers a solution to a problem they have.
+Some businesses offer entirely new products, giving consumers something they want or need which they did not have before.
+Others improve on existing products by introducing new features or lowering prices.
+Some businesses innovate in entirely new ways.
+When you think about how your business will make money, think of what it has to offer and why people would be willing to purchase it.

 The Market Analysis

-If, for example, you want to open an Italian restaurant, part of your market analysis would be going to all the other Italian restaurants that your potential clients already have access to.
-You should be able to outline several key points that your restaurant will have which the others don’t.
-If you can’t justify why what you are offering is better than anyone else, then you will have a hard time attracting customers later.
+When performing a market analysis, an entrepreneur looks at potential competitors in the market, companies who are already doing what his/her business is planning to do.
+If, for example, you want to open an Italian restaurant, part of your market analysis would be researching the other Italian restaurants in the area that customers already have access to.
+The information you uncover will help you build a SWOT analysis.
+A SWOT describes the strengths, weaknesses, opportunities, and threats of your company.
+You should be able to outline several advantages that your restaurant will have over the local competition.
+If you can’t find those advantages, then you will have a hard time attracting customers.

 Risks Versus Reward

 Starting a business is risky.
-You might need to buy equipment, rent office space, or even just spend a lot of time and energy on an enterprise where you cannot be quite sure it will succeed.
-This uncertainty is one of the biggest reasons people choose not to start a business, even if they have all three of the drivers and a great business plan.
+You might need to buy equipment, rent office space, or even just spend a lot of time and energy on a business with no guarantee it will succeed.
+Entrepreneurs often use their life savings to invest in this new business.
+Some borrow from friends and family with the hope that they can pay them back.
+Having the business fail is always a possibility.
+This uncertainty is one of the biggest reasons people choose not to start a business, even if they have strong entrepreneurial skills and a solid business plan.
+That’s why entrepreneurs often begin a business as a side job.
+They keep their full-time job with its stability until their side business becomes successful enough to make a permanent job change.